abhilashtengli/ChatApplication_deployed/chatapplication/readme.md

 # Chat Application

-## FrameWork and Language Used
-- SpringBoot
+## Project overview
+- Developed a Java-Spring Boot project using Maven, creating REST APIs, and testing them with POSTMAN.
+Utilising REST APIs, it was possible to enable conversation between two users and connected to MySQL Database to save the chats

+## Tech Stack
 - Java

-## DataBase Used
+- Spring Boot
-- MySql
+- MySQL

 ## Controller
 - UserController